medic/medic-docs/configuration/purging.md

 ## Other configuration

-You can also change the frequency in which purging occurs.
+You can also change the frequency with which purging occurs.
 However, we recommend that you leave it as the default.
 Purging is not free, and purging more frequently is almost certainly not going to help performance.

 Specifically, purging slows down boot time considerably, and forces PouchDB to re-index views, which is specifically a major source of performance problems on many devices.